 Hayes-Healy Hall is one of two residence halls designed exclusively for first-year students.
-Here freshman can connect with new friends, take part in student programs, and discover a sense of belonging at USF.
+Here they connect with new friends, take part in student programs, and discover a sense of belonging at USF.

-Hayes-Healy Hall was constructed in 1966, during a major transformative phase at USF.
-Donated by Ramona Hayes-Healy and John Healy as a memorial to their parents, Mr. and Mrs. Joseph Hayes and Mr. and Mrs. Richard Healy, Hayes-Healy Hall provided the first residence hall for female students at USF but became a co-ed residence in 2003.
+Hayes-Healy Hall was constructed in 1966 during a major transformative phase at USF.
+Donated by Ramona Hayes-Healy and John Healy as a memorial to their parents, Mr. and Mrs. Joseph Hayes and Mr. and Mrs. Richard Healy, Hayes-Healy Hall provided the first residence hall for female students at USF.
+It became a co-ed residence in 2003.
 Located on the east end of campus, many Hayes-Healy rooms boast a spectacular view of downtown San Francisco.